hammadxcm/discord-hk/docs/bot-integrations.md

 Auto Moderation:
   - Anti-spam: ON
   - Anti-raid: ON
-  - Mass mention: 4+ m
+  - Mass mention: 4+ mention